shourya-trikha-12/CSE-BUBBLE/README.md

 # CSE-BUBBLE
-## Please go through the TASKS Pdf for the tasks and Final Report for implementation
+## Please go through Tasks for the tasks and Final Report for the implementation